In today’s DSLR photo tip, we will discuss HDR photography, how to do it, and why.

 To my way of thinking, it’s the image that counts.
 If you like it, it doesn’t matter what techniques were employed to get there.

-Your assignment for this DSLR photo tip, HDR photography, how to do it and why… Is to go online and look up some HDR photographs and see if you like the technique or not!
-If so, give it a shot and create some simple ones of your own!
+Your assignment is to look up some HDR photographs and see if you like the technique or not.
+If so, give it a shot and create some simple ones of your own.
 Then you can look into some of the HDR programs and become an expert!

 About the Author: